Myworld2521/Myworld2521/README.md

 - 👋 Hi, I’m @Myworld2521
-- 👀 I’m interested in investment
+- 👀 I’m interested in Real Estate
-- 🌱 I’m currently learning contractors
+- 🌱 I’m currently learning investment
 - 💞️ I’m looking to collaborate on crypto currency
 - 📫 How to reach me ...